 New York courts will step in if the trustee “endangers the trust” or “seriously impedes its administration.”
 If the trustee is non-responsive a beneficiary can send a written demand for an accounting and disbursement of funds to beneficiaries.
 This request serves two purposes.
 First, it may be a requirement to commence any proceeding in court against the trustee.
 And second, it gives the trustee notice that you are serious—which may give way to a faster disbursement.
 If the trustee does not respond to this written demand, the beneficiary may then commence a motion to compel accounting with the court.
-New York courts generally compel such an accounting if there is good cause.
+New York courts generally compel such an accounting if there is “good cause” to do so.

 N.Y.
 Est. Powers & Trusts Law § 11-1.7(a)(1).

 N.Y.
 Surr.
 Ct.
 Proc.
 Act Law § 711.

 In re Braloff, 162 N.Y.S.2d 620, 623 (2d Dep’t 1957), affirmed, 173 N.Y.S.2d 817 (1958).